rishicorp1/discord.py-selfbot/README.md

 ![image](https://cdn.discordapp.com/attachments/1157235534641496084/1162554826715054110/image.png?ex=653c5c8d&is=6529e78d&hm=e0899c3c597ee464233fbaa726878b4f1a4523535283357ac37eca2f49b40115&)

+## Recommended IDE: PyCharm

+We highly recommend using PyCharm as the integrated development environment (IDE) for this project.
+PyCharm offers a range of features that can greatly enhance the development process, including powerful code navigation, intelligent code completion, and excellent debugging capabilities.

+To get started, you can download PyCharm from [here](https://www.jetbrains.com/pycharm/).
+Once installed, open the project folder in PyCharm to start working on it.

 # Features

 - [x] Discord Selfbot: Runs on a genuine Discord account, allowing you to use it without even needing to invite a bot.